-Lee Montgomery is the associate publisher and editorial director of Tin House Books and an executive editor of Tin House magazine.
+Lee Montgomery is the editorial director of Tin House Books and executive editor of Tin House magazine.
 She is the author of Whose World Is This?
 (University of Iowa Press, 2007), winner of the 2007 John Simmons Short Fiction Award; Searching for Emily (Nothing Moments Press, 2007); and The Things Between Us (Free Press, 2006), winner of the 2007 Oregon Book Award in creative nonfiction.

-We ended up moving to Portland, Oregon, twelve years ago, but never meant to stay.
+We ended up moving to Portland, Oregon, twenty years ago, but never meant to stay.
 My husband, Thomas, was commuting there from our canyon town outside of Los Angeles during the week for a work project.
 I came for a weekend visit, and on a walk we fell in love with a sweet little Victorian located not too far from the Willamette River on the not so trendy east side.
 We bought it a day later.
 I’m not sure what I was thinking.
 I had lived in Portland for a year in a previous life, when working as a research assistant at Oregon Health & Sciences University for a college co-op, and the rain—relentless and cruel—made me truly miserable.
 Twenty years later, after one hundred days of the same stuff I experienced during my first year here, I remembered why, but life was different now.
 I was no longer a budding scientist doing fetal breathing studies on sheep (i.e., murdering sheep), but a writer, and rain and clouds, well, made for excellent reading and writing in front of the fireplace weather.

 Portland is a city of two rivers that sits on the trajectory of the Cascade Mountain Range.
 The Willamette, a tiny river that runs through the city, hooks into a mighty one, the Columbia, which provides the border between Oregon and Washington and snakes through much of the Northwest—Oregon, Washington, and Idaho—and up through British Columbia.
 What this means is less than twenty miles east of the city is the Columbia River Gorge, a national scenic area of unbelievable beauty.
 The winds howl through this corridor, which is a nuisance, unless you are a windsurfer, which I became after a year or two of living here.
 The mountains are not far either, so in the winter when the rain beats down, ten thousand feet of Mount Hood calls because rain in Portland is snow on the hill.
 Cancel work, pop in the car, and an hour later you are floating through the muffled silence of white.
 You can also night ski, which I always thought was truly ridiculous, until I went.
 When it is snowing hard on the mountain, night skiing at Skibowl is some of the best skiing I’ve ever done.